NicolasPetton/Indium/sphinx-doc/code-evaluation.rst

 - ``C-u C-c b b``: Toggle a breakpoint with condition
 - ``C-c b K``: Remove all breakpoints from the current buffer

+Once a breakpoint is set, execution will stop when a breakpoint is hit, and the Jade debugger pop up (see :ref:`debugger`).

 ..
 Note:: Breakpoints are persistent: if the connection is closed, when a new
           connection is made Jade will attempt to add back all breakpoints.

+..
+Warning:: When modifying JavaScript buffers, it is up to the user to update
+             the browser tab.
+Jade will attempt to update breakpoint locations when saving a buffer, but the runtime script contents won't be updated automatically.
+You can either refresh the page or evaluate ``jade-reload``.